SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_Smart.md

 Alternatively, you can also import and export a CSV file to update the table.
 The **Import/Export Status** displays the status of this operation.
 The list of CSV files that can be imported is in the **Configurations** folder.
 An exported CSV file will be stored in the generic DataMiner Documents folder, in a subfolder with the name **Configurations**.
 The **Refresh** button will refresh the CSV file list and the alarm presets displayed in the table columns.

+> [!NOTE]
-> **Note**: In version 1.0.0.9, the file type was changed from CSV to XML.
+> In version 1.0.0.9, the file type is changed from CSV to XML.

 Once an alarm preset has been assigned to a certain TS, Service or PID, this preset name can be used as a filter when creating alarm templates in DataMiner.
 This way, different thresholds can be configured for one and the same parameter (e.g. PID bitrate), depending on the selected alarm preset filter.

 ### Debug

-This page displays the **Traps** table, where all the received traps are retrieved, as a debug option for the driver.
+This page displays the **Traps** table, where all the received traps are retrieved, as a debug option for the connector.
 It also allows you to define the source IP address sending the traps.

 ### Web Page